w3f/Grants-Program/applications/Talk_AwaydApp.md

 next 3 months

-Digital marketing actions to genral public and onbording to the web3 language | Institutional partnership
+To improve and continue the Digital marketing actions to genral public and onbording to the web3 language | Institutional partnership